Callebaut

-Callebaut is a Belgian chocolate brand, owned by the Barry Callebaut group.
+Callebaut is a Belgian coverture chocolate manufacturer owned by the Barry Callebaut group and based in Belgium.
 It was founded in 1911 by Octaaf Callebaut in Belgium.

-About

-Callebaut is a Belgian coverture chocolate manufacturer.
-Coverture chocolate contains high amounts of cocoa butter.
-This chocolate is often used by gourmet and culinary professionals.
-Many professionals who use Callebaut coverture chocolate use it for its work ability and typical taste, which has remained consistent over the decades.
+Coverture chocolate contains high amounts of cocoa butter and is often used by gourmet and culinary professionals.
+Many professionals who use Callebaut coverture chocolate use it for its workability and consistent taste.

 The company's core chocolate range is manufactured in Belgium from bean to chocolate according to traditional recipes.
-Callebaut still applies the whole-bean roasting technique, rather than just roasting cocoa kernels, as it did over 100 years ago.
+For over 100 years, Callebaut has used the whole-bean roasting technique, rather than just roasting cocoa kernels.
 This technique allows preservation of all flavors and aromatic oils within the cocoa husk and fully releases them in the chocolate.
-In recent times, whole-bean roasting has often been seen to be a technique used by artisan, small-batch chocolate makers though Callebaut has preserved this original roasting method.

 History

 Chocolaterie Callebaut

-‘Chocolaterie Callebaut’ was established in 1911 by Octave Callebaut in Wieze, Belgium.
-His chocolate company used the same factory building his grandfather Eugène Callebaut founded as a family-run brewing and milling company called ‘De Ploeg’ in 1850.
+Chocolaterie Callebaut was established in 1911 by Octave Callebaut in Wieze, Belgium.
+His chocolate company used the same factory building his grandfather Eugène Callebaut founded as a family-run brewing and milling company called De Ploeg in 1850.